 # – Public transport in Dublin – Public transport is organised by buses in Dublin.
 Those (mostly) green double-deckers are giving a great charm to the city.
 Dublin is quite small, but going to some places like Guinness Storehouse or Kilmainham Gaol Jail would require you to take a bus.
 Especially if you’re planning to spend five days in Dublin like we did, using public transport from time to time could be handy.

-# – Getting to the city from Dublin airport – There are buses in front the airport building that will take you to the city centre.
-They are departing every few minutes and it will take you between 30 – 60 minutes to get there.
+# – Getting to the city from Dublin airport – There are buses in front of the airport building that will take you to the city centre.
+They are departing every few minutes, and it will take you between 30 – 60 minutes to get there.
 You can choose between a city bus no. 747 or the Airlink Express, which is the express service.
 Both are included in the Dublin Pass, so it’s good to get it prior to your arrival to Dublin.

 Day one – Monday in Dublin

 During our five days in Dublin, we stayed at the Holiday Inn Hotel at the O’Connelly Street.
 It has a great location right in the city centre, and we were so close to the General Post Office (one of my favourite places in Dublin).
 The hotel has a nice common area, restaurant and a bar on the ground floor.
 Our room was quite spacious and modern.
 And a great thing was that breakfast was included in the room price.